SoftwareAG/c8y-docs/content/section/change-logs/_index.md

 ---
-title: "Change logs"
+title: "Release notes"
 icon: "dlt-c8y-icon-logs"
 type: change-log
 weight: 2

 ---

-Explore the latest features and improvements in our cloud environments or check out announcements on deprecations or security-relevant changes.
+Explore new features and improvements that come with the current release or check out announcements on deprecations or API changes.